 Today, Borneo comprises mostly of Islamic Malays and non-Muslim Dayaks along with the Chinese and the Europeans.

 A diverse variety of tribes, distinguished from each other, by dwellings and culture, feature in inland Borneo.
-These tribes were often at conflict with each other before contact was made with the West.
+These tribes were often in conflict with each other before contact was made with the West.
 However, these tribes possess a lot of similarities too.
-The Ibans are the largest indigenous group in the island today.
+The Ibans are the largest indigenous group on the island today.